dee912/project-4-server/README.md

 * After relationships were finished I began whiteboarding the screens I wanted.
 * Models required were drafted up.
-* Any additional thoughts I had were add to my notes section to refer back to incase I lost the train of thought whilst coding.
+* Any additional thoughts I had were added to my notes section to refer back to incase I lost the train of thought whilst coding.

 ![wireframes 1](./images/wire1.png)